Bipartisan lawmakers reach ‘tentative’ infrastructure deal

 Senate Majority Leader Charles E. Schumer has already hinted that might be the overall strategy by promising to begin the reconciliation process regardless of how bipartisan talks go.

-“We continue to proceed on two tracks, a bipartisan track and a reconciliation track and both are moving forward,” said Mr. Schumer, a New York Democrat.
+“We continue to proceed on two tracks, a bipartisan track and a reconciliation track and both are moving forward,” the New York Democrat said.

 Sign up for Daily Newsletters